+Collectively, ASEAN countries have been responding to climate change by focusing on the implementation of relevant actions in the ASEAN Socio-Cultural Community (ASCC) Blueprint 2025.
 In order to realise the relevant strategic measures in the ASCC Blueprint 2025, AWGCC is guided by the AWGCC Action Plan that comprises priority actions until 2025.
 This action plan will further be incorporated into ASEAN Post 2015 Strategic Plan on Environment (ASPEN) which is currently being developed.

 Due to the cross-sectoral nature of climate change issues, climate change is addressed not only by AWGCC, but also by other relevant working groups in the environment sector and beyond (such as agriculture and forestry, energy and transport, and science and technology).

 In 2013, the total GHG emission levels including those from land-use change and forestry in ASEAN amounted to 3,414 million tons of carbon dioxide equivalent (MtCO2e), with the largest area of emission growth has been due to energy-using activities and bunker fuels, which are sectors associated with the regions structural transition away from agriculture.
 Although not the source of significant emission of greenhouse gases, ASEAN Member States have taken actions to address climate change through various environmental, economic and social activities over the years.
 All AMS have ratified Paris Agreement and submitted their voluntary nationally determined contributions to the UNFCCC Secretariat, as follows: